TechRat47/main-world/README.md

 # main repository
 my first repository
-my name is Larry and I'm majoring in cybersecurity
+my name is Larry and I'm a cybersecurity grad
+I'm also comptia network+ certified